 - Promote learn-to-swim programs for all Scouts and especially for Cub Scouts by providing opportunities and incentives to learn to swim.

 - Whitewater canoe, kayak, rafting trips

 - Snorkeling BSA

 - Kayaking BSA

 - · Boardsailing BSA

-- Promotion of aquatics high adventure-Northern Tier, Sea Base, other

-- Scuba
+- BSA Stand Up Paddleboarding

-- Enhanced aquatics activities during day camp and resident camp sessions for both Cub Scouts and Boy Scouts

-- Special aquatics camp sessions for Boy Scouts and Venturers with emphasis on activities not available during regular summer camp sessions - Winter swim programs with learn-to-swim and advancement opportunities for Cub Scouts, Boy Scouts, and Venturers - Coordination with other councils to promote programs and resources - Implementation and promotion of the aquatics portions of the national Red Cross and Boy Scout agreements and key interface with the assigned Red Cross aquatics liaison in the designated local Red Cross chapter - Coordination with other agencies, such as the YMCA, NAUI, PADI, American Canoe Association, etc., for joint programs or use of facilities
+- Promotion of aquatics high adventure-Northern Tier, Sea Base, Summit, other - Scuba - Enhanced aquatics activities during day camp and resident camp sessions for both Cub Scouts and Scouts - Special aquatics camp sessions for Scouts and Venturers/Sea Scouts with emphasis on activities not available during regular summer camp sessions - Winter swim programs with learn-to-swim and advancement opportunities for Cub Scouts, Scouts, and Venturers/Sea Scouts - Coordination with other councils to promote programs and resources - Implementation and promotion of the aquatics portions of the national Red Cross and Scout agreements and key interface with the assigned Red Cross aquatics liaison in the designated local Red Cross chapter, as well as programs through agreement between the BSA and the Emergency Care & Safety Institute (ECSI) - Coordination with other agencies, such as the YMCA, NAUI, PADI, American Canoe Association, U.S. Swimming/Make a Splash Foundation, etc., for joint programs or use of facilities